dagda1/cuttingedge/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
-labels: ''
-assignees: ''

----

----
-name: Feature request
-about: Suggest an idea for this project
 title: 'Please replace with a clear and descriptive title'
 labels: 'type: feature'
 ---